rya-sge/access-denied/_posts/Osint-security-tools.md

 - `-`: The minus sign allows you to omit search results that contain a particular word or phrase.
 For example, you might be interested in learning about the pyramids, but you don’t want to view tourism websites; one approach is to search for `pyramids -tourism` or `-tourism pyramids`.
 - `filetype:`: This search operator is indispensable for finding files instead of web pages.
 Some of the file types you can search for using Google are Portable Document Format (PDF), Microsoft Word Document (DOC), Microsoft Excel Spreadsheet (XLS), and Microsoft PowerPoint Presentation (PPT).
 For example, to find cyber security presentations, try searching for `filetype:ppt cyber security`.

-How would you limit your Google search to PDF files containing the terms **cyber warfare report**?

-filetype:pdf cyber warfare report

-ou are familiar with Internet search engines; however, how much are you familiar with specialized search engines?
-By that, we refer to search engines used to find specific types of results.

 ### FAQ